BerniMGZ/Salesforce_Migration/readme.md

 -  folder_path: Set to the location containing the files to be processed (/Users/bernat.morros/Desktop/Salesforce Migration/test).

 -  processed_folder: Set to the location where successfully processed files will be moved (/Users/bernat.morros/Desktop/Salesforce Migration/test_processed_images).

+-  failed_folder: Set to the location where files that fail processing will be moved (/Users/bernat.morros/Desktop/Salesforce Migration/failed_images_partners).

 2.  **Max Files to Process**: